Candidate Members of the VMP/EMP Disk System of the Galaxy from the SkyMapper and SAGES Surveys: Discussion

 \section{Discussion}

-In the recent literature, increasing attention has been drawn to the existence of VMP/EMP stars that appear to be members of the MW disk system, based on a variety of samples and using a number of different techniques in order to approximately separate such stars from those that are likely to be members of the halo system.
 Separation based on the \zmax\ criterion, although capable of identifying a relatively pure sample of stars with halo-like orbits, has considerable potential contamination of stars with disk-like orbits by halo-like stars.
-The Haywood criterion, based on the separation of stars in different dynamical populations, produces a more pure sample of stars with thick-disk and thin-disk orbits, especially when eccentricity is considered in conjunction.
+The Haywood criterion, based on the separation of stars in different dynamical populations, produces a purer sample of disk-like stars, especially when the dominance of stars with thick and thin disk-like orbits over stars with halo-like orbits at ecc $< 0.4$ is considered in conjunction.

-As we have demonstrated in this paper, the large numbers of stars now available with photometric-metallicity estimates from SMSS and SAGES have increased the numbers of candidate disk-system VMP/EMP stars dramatically.
+As we have demonstrated in this paper, the large numbers of stars now available with photometric-metallicity estimates from SMSS and SAGES have increased the numbers of candidate disk system VMP/EMP stars dramatically.

 We refer to these stars as candidates for two reasons.
-First, the metallicity estimates, though of similar accuracy to those obtained from low- to medium-resolution spectroscopy, may be influenced by the presence of strong molecular CN bands, in particular for the most metal-poor stars.
-We have taken steps to mitigate this behavior, as described in the Appendix.
-They should be confirmed by follow-up spectroscopy.
-Secondly, the question remains whether at least some of the apparent disk-system VMP/EMP stars represent members of an early forming \textit{in-situ} primordial disk system, prior to additional stars being added from accreted dwarf satellites, or are possibly a very/extremely low-metallicity tail of the long-recognized MWTD component of the MW.
-These alternatives may prove difficult to differentiate between based on kinematics alone, as mergers with dwarf galaxies could readily perturb the orbits of stars that were born in a primordial thin- or thick-disk.
+First, although the photometric-metallicity estimates have a precision of $\sim$ 0.1\,dex for [Fe/H] $\geq -1$ and approximately 0.3\,dex at [Fe/H] $\sim -3.5$ to $-4.0$, comparable to those obtained from low to medium resolution ($R=\lambda / \Delta \lambda \sim 1,800$) with a signal-to-noise ratio greater than 20 \citep{Luo2015,Yanny2009,Rockosi2022}, they may be influenced by the presence of strong molecular carbon bands, in particular for the most metal-poor stars.
+We have taken steps to mitigate this behavior, as described in the Appendix, but they should be confirmed by follow-up spectroscopy.
+Secondly, the question remains whether at least some of the apparent disk system VMP/EMP stars represent members of an early forming \textit{in-situ} primordial disk system, prior to additional stars being added from accreted dwarf satellites, or are possibly a very/extremely low metallicity tail of the long-recognized MWTD component of the MW.
+These alternatives may prove difficult to differentiate between based on kinematics alone, as mergers with dwarf galaxies could readily perturb the orbits of stars that were born in a primordial thin or thick disk.